Skip to content

 return {k: v for k, v in metrics_dict.items() if v is not None}

-Important: not every signal will be populated for every IDF.
-The catalog defines the full set of metrics that the validator knows how to extract, but EnergyPlus only produces a value when the IDF is configured to generate it:
+Not every signal will be populated for every IDF.
+The signal definitions declare the full set of metrics that the validator knows how to extract, but EnergyPlus only produces a value when the IDF is configured to generate it.
+When a signal is absent from the extracted dict, the display layer reports "Value not found".

 FMU input resolution